Manasses: Story of Ahikar

-Manasses was a character in the Story of Ahikar (not in Vulgata, but in Septuagint) told by Tobit on the point of death.
+Manasses appears as a character in the Story of Ahikar (not in Vulgata, but in the Septuagint) told by Tobit on the point of death.
 The Vatican Manuscript mentions Manasses (Manassês) as one "who gave alms and escaped the snare of death".
-The Sinaitic Manuscript mentions no one, but clearly refers the almsgiving and escape to Achiacharus (Ahikar).
-The reading of the Vatican Manuscript may be an error.
+The Sinaitic Manuscript, however, does not name anyone, but clearly attributes the almsgiving and escape to Achiacharus (Ahikar).
+The reading in the Vatican Manuscript may be an error.

 Sons of Ezra's companions

 Manasses was a son of Bani, one of the companions of Esdras who married foreign wives (Ezra 10:30).

-Another Manasses was the son of Hasom, another of the same companions of Esdras (Ezra 10:33).
+Another Manasses was the son of Hasom, also one of the companions of Esdras (Ezra 10:33).

 Ancestor of Jonathan

 Manasses (according to k’thibh of Massoretic Text and Septuagint) was ancestor of Jonathan, a priest of the tribe of Dan (Judges 18:30).
-The Vulgate and k’ri of the Massoretic Text give Moses, the correct reading.
+The Vulgate and k’ri of the Massoretic Text give Moses as the correct reading.